Andijan massacre: Aftermath

 Despite the violent crushing of the protests, the following day thousands reappeared to demonstrate.
 Huge crowds shouted "killers, murderers", and again demanded the president step down.
-One man, speaking of the previous days' events, said, "People were raising their hands up in the air showing they were without arms but soldiers were still shooting at them."
+One man, speaking of the previous days' events, said, "People were raising their hands up in the air showing they were without arms but soldiers were still shooting at them".

 On 14 May thousands seeking to flee the country stormed government buildings in the eastern frontier town of Qorasuv, 50 km east of Andijan.
 They torched police offices and cars, before attacking guards on the Kyrgyz border.
 Uzbek troops sealed off the town.
 Authorities in Kyrgyzstan turned 6,000 Uzbeks away.
 Uzbek army helicopters were seen circling overhead.

 Saidjahon Zaynabitdinov, head of Appeal, an Uzbek human rights organization, said 200 people were killed in Pakhtabad district on 14 May when government troops fought with a group crossing the border into Kyrgyzstan.
 On 21 May police arrested him.

-According to The New York Times, "[T]here were reports of skirmishes in or near Andijon and of hundreds, perhaps thousands, of refugees making their way to Kyrgyzstan.
+According to The New York Times, "There were reports of skirmishes in or near Andijon and of hundreds, perhaps thousands, of refugees making their way to Kyrgyzstan.
 There were indications that the Uzbek government, which normally maintains strict order, did not have full control of a portion of the valley."

 Numerous journalists were forced to flee the country following their coverage of the massacre, including Galima Bukharbaeva and German reporter Marcus Bensmann.
 The state charged these journalists in absentia with "providing informational support to terrorism".

 Peace Corps Uzbekistan closed its post in response to increased security threats, according to policy that corresponds with the security level of the in-country United States Embassy.